Up with People at the Super Bowl: Super Bowl XXV pre-game show (1991)

 Up with People performed the Super Bowl XXV pre-game show.
 This was their last appearance as Super Bowl performers.

 Overall retrospective critical reception of halftime performances

 Retrospective looks at the Super Bowl halftime shows Up with People performed have been negative.
 A 2010 San Francisco Chronicle article opined, "I hope you were throwing the football in your front yard during halftime shows in the 1970s and early 1980s, which all seemed to feature Up With People or Carol Channing.
 Up With People always had a creepy-weird cultish quality, with exaggerated dance moves, brightly colored yet chaste clothing and industrial-grade happiness."
 In a 2013 Bleacher Report article, writer Matt King criticized the perennial inclusion of Up with People at the Super Bowl, calling them, "a bland group that sang bland music in a bland fashion".
-In an 2022 Adweek article, Robert Klara negatively looked back at Up with People as halftime performers, describing them as a "treacly (and overwhelmingly white) dance troupe".
+In a 2022 Adweek article, Robert Klara negatively looked back at Up with People as halftime performers, describing them as a "treacly (and overwhelmingly white) dance troupe".